codersMom/angular100-labs-2020-06-22/Ch01-Overview/2using-own-repo/README.md

 Git is an especially helpful tool while working with Angular.
 One reason for this is we will be using the Angular CLI tool to create and modify many files at once.

 Sometimes, you may accidentally run a command and modify a lot of files you did not mean to.
 It can be time consuming to clean this up!
-To make the process easier, and be able to UNDO - we will use a local Git repo to track our files.
+To make the process easier, and be able to UNDO - we will Git to track our files.

 1. Depending on your lab setup, the global config for git may or may have not been setup.
 You can verify this by typing these commands into a command prompt.
 These are global settings so you can be in any directory.